The computer was not invented to entertain, send emails or play games, but was invented to perform a large number of mathematical calculations.

 Friends, i hope after reading this post You must have known very well what is the history and evolution of computer.

-I hope you have found the answer to your question and you will not have to search about what is the history and evolution of computer.
+I hope you have found the answer to your question and you will not have to search about what is the history of computer.

 However, if you want any information related to this post or related to computer science, then comment below I will clear your all doubts.

-Friends, if you liked this post, then definitely share this post with your friends so that they can get information about the Development of Computer.
+Friends, if you liked this post, then definitely share this post with your friends so that they can get information about the history of computers.

 To get the Computer Science, Programming Language, Coding, C, C ++, related information, subscribe to our website newsletter.
 So that you will get information about our upcoming new posts soon.